 There are significant penalties for stealing from a family trust.
 The court can discharge the trustee and replace them with someone else, force them to return the money and take away their commissions.
 There can also be criminal a penalty, but most family trust theft allegations do not escalate to criminal prosecution.

-Civil Penalties for Stealing from a Family Trust
+Civil Penalties and Remedies for Stealing from a Family Trust

 Surcharge.
 Beneficiaries will ask the court to surcharge the trustee who they are claiming took more than they are entitled to.
 If the trustee is one of the beneficiaries, then the court can surcharge the trustee’s share of the trust, giving some or all of the trustee’s share to the other beneficiaries.